severalnines/docs/user-guide/deploy.rst

 * PERFORMANCE_SCHEMA is disabled.
 * Generated account credentials are stored inside ``/etc/mysql/secrets-backup.cnf``.

 If you would like to customize the above configurations, modify the template base file to suit your needs before proceed to the deployment.
-See `Base Template Files <user-guide/mysql/manage.html#base-template-files>`_ for details.
+See :ref:`MySQL - Manage - Configurations - Base Template Files` for details.

 Starting from version 1.4.0, it's possible to setup a master-master replication from scratch under 'Define Topology' tab.
 You can add more slaves later after the deployment completes.